-Rebecca Harris was elected as the Member of Parliament for Castle Point at the General Election in May 2010 and was successfully re-elected in 2015 and 2017.
+Rebecca Harris was first elected as the Member of Parliament for Castle Point at the General Election in May 2010 and was successfully re-elected in 2015, 2017 & 2019 respectively.

 Rebecca currently serves as a Lord Commissioner of HM Treasury, also known as a Government Whip.